-Sophia Bush has captured film and television audiences, alike, with her range of roles and diverse characters She was born on July 8, 1982, in Pasadena, California.
-She is an only child.
+Sophia Bush has captured film and television audiences with her range of roles and diverse characters She was born on July 8, 1982, in Pasadena, California, and is an only child.
 Her father, Charles William Bush, is a renowned advertising and celebrity photographer, and her mother, Maureen E. (Searson) Bush, runs a photography studio.

-Sophia was brought up in Pasadena; she made her acting debut in a school theater production while attending Westridge School for Girls, a small private school in her hometown.
-She was crowned the Queen of the Tournament of Roses at Pasadena Rose Parade in 2000; that same year, she graduated from High School.
-In 2002, Sophia made her screen debut as Sally, a college student, in the comedy Van Wilder (2002), opposite Ryan Reynolds.
-She attended the University of Southern California for three years, and took a Journalism major and Theatre minor, albeit she did not graduate, taking her leave of absence after getting the part as Brooke Davis, a flirtatious cheerleader on the WB TV series One Tree Hill (2003).
+Growing up in Pasadena, Sophia made her acting debut there in a school theater production while attending Westridge School for Girls, a small private school.
+She was crowned Queen of the Royal Court for the 2000 Tournament of Roses and graduated from high school that same year.
+In 2002, Sophia made her screen debut as Sally, a college student, in the comedy National Lampoon's Van Wilder (2002), opposite Ryan Reynolds.
+She attended University of Southern California for three years, and took a Journalism major and Theatre minor, albeit she did not graduate, taking her leave of absence after getting the part as Brooke Davis, a flirtatious cheerleader on the WB TV series One Tree Hill (2003).
 She was also cast to play opposite Arnold Schwarzenegger and Nick Stahl in Terminator 3: Rise of the Machines (2003), but, after she began principal photography on the film, the director deemed her too young for the role and she was soon replaced by actress Claire Danes.
 She was also featured in a three-episode arc on the provocative FX drama, Nip/Tuck (2003).

 Sophia got her big break when One Tree Hill (2003) developed a loyal following and became her steady gig.
 The show ran for nine season.
 Her character evolved from a trouble-making vixen to a fiercely loyal friend, and is a huge fan favorite.
 It was while working on the series that Bush began dating her on-screen love interest, actor Chad Michael Murray.
 They wed in April 2005, but split after five months, in September 2005.
 In December 2006, their divorce became final.
 Meanwhile, she continued to land big screen roles, such as October Bantum in Stay Alive (2006), a horror film by writer/director William Brent Bell, and as Beth in John Tucker Must Die (2006), a comedy by director Betty Thomas, co-starring Jesse Metcalfe and Brittany Snow.
 Bush is co-starring as Grace Andrews, who is terrorized by a killer played by Sean Bean, in the remake of The Hitcher (2007), for Focus Features.